Tumi-Ops/Flight-Search-Webapp/docs/READme.md

 - Integrated with AWS services.
 - AWS Cognito for authentication.
 - AWS DynamoDB for saving flight details.
-- AWS Lambda for executing flight search functions.
+- AWS Lambda for executing flight search functions (To be completed...).
-- AWS SNS for notifications by email.
+- AWS SNS for notifications by email (To be completed...).

 ## Requirements